Can Irrational Beliefs Be Helpful?

 banner_image

-To provide a fuller picture, let's consider examples.
-We have already discussed that there are three levels of thinking: thoughts, intermediate beliefs, and core beliefs.
+To illustrate, remember we have three levels of thinking: thoughts, intermediate beliefs, and core beliefs.

-Imagine a young man named John has a core belief: "I am incapable of anything", and an intermediate belief, for example, "I must always be successful".
+Imagine a young man named John, whose core belief is “I’m incapable of anything,” paired with an intermediate belief like “I must always succeed.”

-You might think that it is even beneficial for him, as this mindset will make him work hard, achieve certain successes, become more motivated and goal-oriented.
+You might think it even helps him, pushing him to work hard, achieve things, and become more motivated and focused.

-Work becomes very important to him, and it seems to only bring positive consequences.
+Work becomes hugely important to him, and it might look like it only brings positive results.

-If it really is an intermediate belief and not just a desire, then it is likely to be destructive rather than constructive.
-This happens because it is rooted in his core belief.
-In this case, work becomes a coping strategy for John (We will talk more about coping strategies in the following chapters).
+If “I must always succeed” is truly an intermediate belief (not just a casual wish), it often proves destructive rather than helpful, because it’s rooted in his core belief.
+This means work is functioning as a coping strategy for John (and we’ll talk more about coping strategies in upcoming chapters).

 image

-Since a person can only love or hate their work, they must see its consequences.
+Since a person can only love or hate their work, they should see its outcomes.
 Workaholics simply forget that they do not exist for work, but work exists for them.

 Leo Tolstoy

-In short, a coping strategy is a response to stress that manifests through thoughts, feelings, or behavior.
+In short, a coping strategy is how you handle stress via your thoughts, feelings, or actions.

-This could lead to a deterioration in his condition, apathy, destructive behavior, and even depression.
+His situation could then worsen, leading to apathy, destructive behavior, or even depression.

-It is important to understand that any belief is just an idea that can be changed to make it more useful.
-This can significantly improve the quality of life, and cognitive-behavioral therapy helps with this.
+It’s key to remember that any belief is really just an idea, one that can be modified to be more useful.
+Doing so can radically improve quality of life—and that’s exactly what cognitive-behavioral therapy can help with.

 Readmore articles